malek77hz/symtomnt/README.md

 ALso when running the docker container you will have to run with --privileged

 docker run --name %NAME% -it --privileged -v %%localdir%%:%%linkdir%% %%imagename%%

+OPTIONS

+./symtomnt.sh    # Makes all the dirs and mounts ./symtomnt.sh remove   # Removes all the created dirs